openziti/edge/doc/breaking-changes-0.7.md

 ## Model Changes
 ### Role Attributes
 Edge routers and identities now have roleAttributes fields.
+Edge routers no longer have an associated cluster.

 ### Edge Router Policies
 0.7.0 introduces a new model construct, the Edge Router Policy.
 This entity allows restricting which edge routers identities are allowed to use.
 An edge router policy has three attributes: